17 Feb 2016

-To delve too deeply into all of these would be to curse you, dear reader, to several torturous hours of maths and more maths until you would simply give up and decide to watch YouTube videos about X-rays of objects found in people’s butts.
+To delve too deeply into all of these would be to curse you, dear reader, to several torturous hours of math and more math, and we at Phrasee would never want to subject you to that.

 The fact is that there are only three types of machine learning that you really need to know about for the moment.

 We say “for the moment”, because advancements in this field, and the creative endeavours it is delving into are moving and changing so rapidly that it is impossible to predict where things are headed.